 The scheme applies to anyone who takes up residence in the Isle of Man on, or after, 6th April 2019 and who has not been resident here for tax purposes at any time in the immediate past five tax years.

 An individual may benefit from the scheme if they take up permanent employment for a minimum of 35 hours per week in the Isle of Man, with an Isle of Man employer.
 The employment opportunity must provide a minimums gross salary of £21,000 and the applicant must remain in the employment for a continuous period of more than 12 months.

 How do I register for the National Insurance holiday?

 There is no need to register to take advantage of the National Insurance holiday scheme ahead of time.

 A person who meets the requirements of the scheme will be able to apply for a refund of their Class 1 National Insurance Contributions they pay as an employee during the first 12 months of their permanent employment in the Isle of Man.
-The application should be made after the end of the 12 months to which the claim applies (but no later than six months after that date) using form R247 which will be made available from this website.
+The application should be made after the end of the 12 months to which the claim applies (but no later than six months after that date) using form R247 which you will fine HERE.

 The Income Tax Division will review the application, request supporting documents if necessary and issue the refund directly.

 Returning students are further supported by the National Insurance holiday

 The scheme will also apply to any Isle of Man student who, on or after April 6th 2019, successfully completes a full time course of education outside the Island for a university first degree, Higher National Diploma (or comparable course) or a postgraduate course who, after completing their course, returns to the Island to live and work.

 To find out more about the scheme and to register, please click HERE